 Teresa Agnes (Maze Runner)

 Teresa Agnes was an INTP.
-She ultimately made a logical decision to benefit the rest of the world, even thought this resulted in betraying people.
-Her rational, level-headed thinking enabled her to find the cure for the virus.
-She was intelligent and skilled with technology.
+INTPs are intelligent and skilled with technology.
+They are able to find logical solutions to problems.
+However, they may sometimes make decisions that betray others.
+Teresa Agnes was an INTP who made a logical decision to benefit the rest of the world, even though this resulted in betraying people.
+Her rational, level-headed thinking enabled her to make the best decision for everyone, even if it wasn’t the popular one.
+Teresa Agnes was an INTP who made the world a better place.

 Chidi Anagonye (The Good Place)

 Ariadne is an INTP character.
-Her ability to create a new world in her imagination shows a deep level of creative thinking and intuition.
-Ariadne makes logical decisions based on her internal framework of knowledge.
-And, at the same time, she is quick to understand and respond to new information and ideas.
+She’s able to create a new world in her imagination, showing a deep level of creative thinking and intuition.
+Ariadne makes logical decisions based on her internal framework of knowledge, but she’s also quick to understand and respond to new information and ideas.
+INTPs are known for their strong sense of justice and independence, both of which Ariadne exhibits.

 Mr Bean (Mr Bean)